TingyangSunJeff/LLM_inference_simulator/README.md

 ## Citation

-If you use this simulator in your research, please cite the corresponding paper once the camera-ready version is available.
+If you use this simulator in your research, please cite the corresponding paper:

+Tingyang Sun, Ting He, Bo Ji, and Parimal Parag.
+Optimizing Resource Allocation for Geographically-Distributed Inference by Large Language Models.
+IFIP WG 7.3 Performance, 2025.

 ## License